Kootenay Silver (CVE:KTN) Sets New 12-Month Low at $0.26

-Kootenay Silver Inc. (CVE:KTN)’s stock price reached a new 52-week low during mid-day trading on Wednesday .
-The company traded as low as C$0.26 and last traded at C$0.26, with a volume of 198754 shares changing hands.
+Shares of Kootenay Silver Inc. (CVE:KTN) hit a new 52-week low on Wednesday .
+The stock traded as low as C$0.26 and last traded at C$0.26, with a volume of 159368 shares trading hands.
 The stock had previously closed at C$0.27.

 Separately, Fundamental Research boosted their price objective on Kootenay Silver from C$0.57 to C$0.60 and gave the company a “buy” rating in a research report on Tuesday, June 15th.